Foreign relations of China: Latin America and the Caribbean

 Recent years have seen Beijing's growing economic and political influence in South America and the Caribbean.
 During a visit to Brazil, Argentina, Chile, and Cuba in November 2004, Chinese leader Hu Jintao announced US$100 billion worth of investment over the next decade.
 For instance, Cuba is turning to Chinese companies rather than Western ones to modernize its crippled transportation system at a cost of more than US$1 billion, continuing a trend of favoring the fellow communist country that has made Beijing as Cuba's second-largest trading partner after Venezuela in 2005.
 In addition, China is expanding its military-to-military contacts in the region.
 China is training increasing numbers of Latin American and Caribbean region military personnel, mainly due to a three-year-old U.S. law surrounding the International Criminal Court that has led to a sharp decline in U.S.-run training programs for the region.

+In its relations with Latin American countries, China has shown a willingness to grant diplomatic audiences at the highest levels to even delegations from the smaller Latin American countries.

 Caribbean regional relations with China are mostly based on trade, credits, and investments which have increased significantly since the 1990s.
 For many Caribbean nations the increasing ties with China have been used as a way to decrease long time over-dependence on the United States.

 Additionally, China's policy in the region was the utilization of "dollar diplomacy" or the attempts to switch many nations from recognizing Taiwan as an independent nation instead to the recognition of the "One China" policy in exchange for Chinese investment.

 More recently, during various visits by several Chinese diplomats to the Caribbean region a deal was signed for China to help establish the Confucius Institute at the University of the West Indies.
 These agreements are part of the basis of teaching Mandarin Chinese language courses at the regional University.

 China has also expanded several levels of cooperation with the Caribbean region.
 China and the Government of the Republic of Trinidad and Tobago were said to have formed an agreement where asphalt from Trinidad and Tobago would be exported to China during its construction boom in preparation for the 2008 Summer Olympics.
 In exchange, China has led several construction projects in Trinidad and Tobago and the Caribbean region via Chinese owned construction companies.
-Trinidad and Tobago has also mooted the idea of starting direct shipments of oil and liquid natural gas direct from Trinidad and Tobago to China, to fuel the latter's growing need for resources to fuel their economy.
+Trinidad and Tobago have also mooted the idea of starting direct shipments of oil and liquid natural gas direct from Trinidad and Tobago to China, to fuel the latter's growing need for resources to fuel their economy.

 Several capital-works or infrastructural projects across the Caribbean region have also been financed by the Chinese government.